Jesus received complete authority from his Father to reign over the Cosmos. Only his kingdom will endure.

 Continue reading ISLE OF PATMOS

-After once again predicting his trial and execution, Jesus observed the disciples jockeying for position and power in the coming messianic kingdom.
-As before, Jesus taught them that membership in the kingdom meant a life of self-sacrificial service to others, NOT power over them – (Mark 10:32-34).
+Having predicted his trial and execution, Jesus observed the disciples jockeying for position in the coming messianic kingdom.
+As before, he taught them that citizenship in the kingdom means a life of self-sacrificial service to others.
+But as he approached the city, even his closest followers had a very different idea of what it meant to “rule” in his Kingdom.

 When we hear the term “last days,” quite naturally, we assume it is a reference to the final short period of history just prior to the return of Jesus in glory.
 This is a logical assumption.
 Yet, the New Testament presents this period as an era of fulfillment that began with the Death, Resurrection, and the Exaltation of Jesus.